 - 7.1.
-The disposal of surplus assets will support the agreed budget for 2021/22.
-This report proposes a framework that will ensure assets are considered and disposed of in an equitable and transparent way. - 8.
+The sites listed in Appendix 2 have been considered against the set criteria above. - 7.2.
+The assets recommended for disposal are in the freehold ownership of Thurrock Borough Council.
+The assets are not required for future service provision or regeneration initiatives and would therefore provide an opportunity for the Council to realise a capital receipt. - 7.3.
+The capital receipts will support and assist towards any funding gaps in the MTFS. - 8.
 Consultation (including Overview and Scrutiny, if applicable) - 8.1.
-There has been consultation with services and Directors' Board on the proposed assets in Appendix 2. - 9.
+There has been consultation with services on the proposed assets in Appendix 2.
+This report will also be considered by Corporate Overview and Scrutiny on 9 March 2021. - 9.
 Impact on corporate policies, priorities, performance and community impact - 9.1.
 Assets that are not required for the delivery of council services directly will add benefit to the residents through alternative ownership be it for additional housing or a community facility.